-- NOTES:

-1) PARKING MAY BE LOCATED ON EITHER SIDE OF SLAB FOUNDATION.
-LAYOUTS MUST BE MIRRORED IF PARKING IS RELOCATED. - DESIGN BUILDER SHALL DESIGN SLAB FOUNDATION AND SUBMIT TO MOBILITY AUTHORITY FOR APPROVAL. - 3) DESIGN BUILDER SHALL PROVIDE ANCHOR DETAILS FOR ALL EQUIPMENT. - TEC, FUEL TANK, GENERATOR, AND ATS TO BE PROVIDED BY SYSTEM - TEC SHALL HAVE FRONT AND REAR ACCESS LOCKABLE DOORS. - TEC SHALL BE INSULATED WITH R4 FOAM INSULATION. - TEC SHALL HAVE REDUNDANT ENVIRONMENTAL CONTROLS. - TEC SHALL HAVE INTRUSION DETECTION SYSTEM. - 18' ALUMINUM LIGHT POLE AND LIGHTNING ROD WITH MINIMUM 150 WATT METAL HALIDE 120V/240V OR EQUIVALENT LED OUTDOOR LIGHT FIXTURE WITH PHOTO CELL. - 10) DESIGN BUILDER SHALL BE RESPONSIBLE FOR PROVIDING PROTECTION FOR ALL EQUIPMENT PLACEMENT LOCATIONS. - 11) DESIGN BUILDER SHALL DETERMINE NUMBER OF WIRES, SIZE OF WIRES AND CONDUIT SIZE NEEDED TO MEET NEC AND ROAD REQUIREMENTS. - 12) TEC CABINET TO BE DUAL 334 OR EQUIVALENT. - 12) ALL GROUND/PULL BOX SIZES AND MODELS MUST BE APPROVED BY THE MOBILITY AUTHORITY OR SYSTEMS INTEGRATOR.
+- NOTES: 1) PARKING MAY BE LOCATED ON EITHER SIDE OF SLAB FOUNDATION.
+LAYOUTS MUST\BE MIRRORED IF PARKING IS RELOCATED. - DESIGN BUILDER SHALL DESIGN SLAB FOUNDATION AND SUBMIT TO MOBILITY AUTHORITY FOR APPROVAL.
+2) - DESIGN BUILDER SHALL PROVIDE ANCHOR DETAILS FOR ALL EQUIPMENT. - TEC, FUEL TANK, GENERATOR, AND ATS TO BE PROVIDED BY SYSTEM 4) INTEGRATOR. - TEC SHALL HAVE FRONT AND REAR ACCESS LOCKABLE DOORS.
+5) - TEC SHALL BE INSULATED WITH R4 Foam insulation.
+6) - TEC SHALL HAVE REDUNDANT ENVIRONMENTAL CONTROLS.
+7) - TEC SHALL HAVE INTRUSION DETECTION SYSTEM.
+8) - 18' ALUMINUM LIGHT POLE AND LIGHTNING ROD WITH MINIMUM 150 WATT METAL HALIDE 120V/240V OR EQUIVALENT LED 9) OUTDOOR LIGHT FIXTURE WITH PHOTO CELL. - 10) DESIGN BUILDER SHALL BE RESPONSIBLE FOR PROVIDING PROTECTION FOR ALL EQUIPMENT PLACEMENT LOCATIONS. - 11) DESIGN BUILDER SHALL DETERMINE NUMBER OF WIRES, SIZE OF WIRES AND CONDUIT SIZE NEEDED TO MEET NEC AND ROAD REQUIREMENTS. - 12) TEC CABINET TO BE DUAL 334 OR EQUIVALENT. - 12) ALL GROUND/PULL BOX SIZES AND MODELS MUST BE APPROVED BY THE MOBILITY AUTHORITY OR SYSTEMS INTEGRATOR.